 Since employee engagement is so critical, there is a vital need for overseeing the entire process.
 Thus, assigning efficient employee engagement managers is the first step towards enhancing engagement.

 With the growing needs and modernization, companies shift their focus to finding new methods of engaging their people.

 The primary role of engagement managers is to carry out a seamless employee engagement strategy.
 But are the leaders clear about the responsibilities that these managers need to fulfill in the long term?

 This article will discuss the various roles that a manager and a leader have to perform towards organizational success.

 Who are these Employee Engagement Managers?

 To start with, these managers are your team leaders or organizational leaders.
-However, their roles are predefined and specific to help the other employees perform to the best of their capabilities.
-The Employee Engagement Manager will help create and introduce a new engagement plan, onboard essential platforms, implement best practices, and support critical improvement initiatives.
+But, their roles are predefined and specific to help the other employees perform better.

-It is crucial to understand these managers’ functions and how they can help create a better work environment.
+It is crucial to understand these managers’ functions and help create a better work environment.
 And it does not only stop there.
 The managers must promote diversity, foster learning, and acquire leadership qualities to lead the workforce.